metonym/svelte-visibility-change/README.md

 **Use cases**

 - make a network request when the browser tab is focused
+- check for app UI updates when the tab is focused
-- play/pause audio when the browser tab is focused/blurred
+- play/pause audio when the tab is focused/blurred
 - pause expensive background computations when the tab is blurred

 Try it in the [Svelte REPL](https://svelte.dev/repl/a4b8bdb782514baaa7fa1cb26313b303).